 Destination weddings can start on an exciting note with a matching invitation.
 If you’re traveling abroad, you could use a national monument or landscape photography from that region to transport your guests’ minds.
 Once they receive your invitation, they’ll be counting down in anticipation of your wedding day.

 3. Consider Using a Photo

-The best way to customize your wedding invitations is to add a personal photo.
+The best way to customize your wedding invitation card design is to add a personal photo.
 For a romantic wedding invitation, you can make your love the focal point.
 Nothing is more heartwarming than seeing a happy couple who’s excited to commit to each other for the rest of their lives.